Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 To power the HUSKYLENS module, an LM7805 regulator has been included to step down the voltage from the batteries from 8.4 V to 5 V. Electrolytic capacitors have also been included as recommended by the manufacturer.

 #### Wiring Scheme
-The wiring diagram used for assembling the robot is shown in the image below.
-It was created in TinkerCad based on previous experience using this program.
-Some components were not available in TinkerCad, so similar ones that met the necessary connection requirements were used, and their names were noted on the final diagram to avoid confusion:
+The wiring diagram was created in Cirkit Designer.
+In previous versions, it was created in TinkerCad, but the components we used weren’t available there, and since Cirkit Designer allows you to design custom components, we created it there instead.
+Here is the final result:

 <img src="schemes/wiring_scheme_andorra.png">